- Community testing

 Local Restrictions Support Grant and Additional Restrictions Grant

-- Local Restrictions Support Grant (Closed) - for businesses that have been required to close due to national lockdown from 5 November to 2 December 2020 and from 5 January 2021.
+- Local Restrictions Support Grant (Closed) Addendum - for businesses that have been required to close due to national lockdown from 5 November to 2 December 2020 and from 5 January 2021.

-- Additional Restrictions Grant - a discretionary grant scheme to support businesses severely impacted by the November national lockdown.
+- Additional Restrictions Grant - a discretionary grant scheme to support businesses severely impacted by the national lockdown and coronavirus restrictions.

 You can check if your business is eligible for any of the schemes by reading our policies:

 - Local Restrictions Support Grant (Closed) Addendum 5 Jan onwards policy(pdf)

 - Local Restrictions Support Grant (Closed) Addendum Tier 4 policy (pdf)

 - Local Restrictions Support Grant (Closed) Addendum policy (pdf)